ligson/ras/ra_web/src/main/webapp/assets/js/lib/ckeditor/README.md

 Copyright (c) 2003-2014, CKSource - Frederico Knabben.
 All rights reserved.
 http://ckeditor.com - See LICENSE.md for license information.

-CKEditor is a text editor to be used inside web pages.
-It's not a replacement for desktop text editors like Word or OpenOffice, but a component to be used as part of web applications and websites.
+CKEditor is a text editor to be used inside org.ca.user.web pages.
+It's not a replacement for desktop text editors like Word or OpenOffice, but a component to be used as part of org.ca.user.web applications and websites.

 ## Documentation